MeinePeptide

 Is CagriSema better than Tirzepatide?

 Probably not by much, and they have not been compared head-to-head.
 REDEFINE 1 showed ~23% at 68 weeks; SURMOUNT-1 showed ~21% at 72 weeks.
-The numbers are close enough that mechanism preference, supply, and cost are the right tiebreakers.
+Mechanism preference, supply, and cost are the right tiebreakers.

 Can I make my own CagriSema by buying both vials?

-Yes, this is how research-grade users access it today.
-The pharmacology is identical; the variables you cannot verify are purity and exact concentration.
+Yes — this is how research-grade users access it today.
+Pharmacology is identical; purity and exact concentration are the variables you cannot verify.
 Ask suppliers for HPLC assays on both components.

 When will it be approved?